perticascatalin/Research/RelationalPROG/3_prob_form.md

 # Relational reasoning in deep learning: a parallel between solving visual and programming tasks

-## 6. Relational and compositional machine learning models
+## 6. Design of models and connections

 Based on the literature studied so far (and the experiments performed in 2019) we can start highlighting some similarities between the deep learning models which aim to perform relational reasoning / inference.
 Generally, the shortcomings in capturing relational properties from a dataset by a machine learning model are due to the lack of proper design and/or prior knowledge.
 However, this problem manifests itself differently depending on the case.
 Let us take a look at 2 well known examples.